Linus4/eldritchinstinct/README.md

 **Eldritch Instinct** is an [adventure game](https://questingblog.com/adventure-game-vs-osr/) for one facilitator (the **Warden**) and at least one other player.
 Players act as curious investigators of the strange and unexplained.
 They will take on delusional cultists, hide from stalking shadows and face terrifying monstrosities.

-Brace yourself for a blend of horrifying cosmic horror and adrenaline pumping action, where the _players_ rather than their characters do the investigating.
+Brace yourself for a blend of dreadful cosmic horror and adrenaline pumping action, where the _players_ rather than their characters do the investigating.
 Uncover mysteries and acquire forbidden knowledge in a quest to foil the sinister Mythos agenda.
 Some mechanics take full effect in longer campaigns, but serve one-shots just as well.

 Download the PDF with from [here](https://drive.google.com/file/d/1LwJnYOLhiDtaLIK4KTcaRg-FhSVIx8Dj/view?usp=sharing).